-Breaking News | Buhari’s invitation: Reps Spokesman keeps mum over apology to president
+Breaking News | Buhari’s invitation: Reps Spokesman keeps mum over apology to President

-as legislative experts say dropping resolution can only happen through motion at plenary
+…as legislative experts say dropping resolution can only happen through a motion at plenary

 By Levinus Nwabughiogu-Abuja